 Sudoku Help - Generate a new puzzle

 If you want a brand new puzzle to solve you can just generate a new one simply and easily.
 Alternatively you can download a new puzzle from our web site or start off with a completely blank grid.
 The program generates a new 'random' puzzle and as there are billions to choose from, you are not going to get the same one ever again.

 We support a large range of grid sizes, by far the most often used is the standard 9 x 9 grid.
 Smaller grids (4; 6; 8) are however useful for learning the basics of Sudoku.
 Larger grid sizes are available, the 16 x 16 and 20 x 20 are super-sized ones that we offer as a challenge for a dedicated puzzle solver.

-Choosing the level of difficulty is more tricky as the art and science of Sudoku puzzle solving is a very personal thing.
+Choosing the level of difficulty is more tricky as the way you solve Sudoku puzzle solving is very individual.
 A puzzle that one person finds easy someone else may find daunting.
-We use an algorithm to carefully check whether a new puzzle is hard or easy to solve but the intervening 'moderate' levels of difficulty may not generate the level of challenge you expect.
-It is worth experimenting with the different levels of difficulty until you find one that meets your requirements but the random nature of the generation will ensure that no two Sudoku puzzles are ever quite the same.
+We use an algorithm to carefully check whether a new puzzle is hard or easy to solve but the intervening ‘moderate’ levels of difficulty may not generate the level of challenge you expect.
+It is worth experimenting with the different levels until you find one that meets your requirements but the random nature of the generation will ensure that no two Sudoku puzzles are ever quite the same.